leoth-91/multilayerXOR/README.md

 where the index i runs over all Neurons of the layer (here that is only one).

-At every step a smoothed error measurement is put out, recursively it can be defined like this:
+At every step a smoothed error measurement (RAE) is put out, recursively it can be defined like this:

 ![equ](https://latex.codecogs.com/gif.latex?%5Cmathrm%7BRAE%7D%20%5Clongrightarrow%20%5Cfrac%7B%5Cxi%5Ccdot%20%5Cmathrm%7BRAE%7D%20&plus;%20%5Cmathrm%7Bloss%7D%7D%7B1&plus;%5Cxi%7D)

 with the smoothing factor xi.
-The intution here is: the smoothing factor adjusts how much a single loss value contributes tu the Recent Average Error
+The intution here is: the smoothing factor adjusts how much a single loss value contributes to the RAE

 ![equ](https://latex.codecogs.com/gif.latex?%5Cmathrm%7BRAE%7D%20%5Clongrightarrow%20%5Cmathrm%7BRAE%7D%20&plus;%20%5Cmathrm%7Bloss%7D/%5Cxi%5Cquad%20%28%5Cmathrm%7Bapproximately%7D%29)

 # Exclusive OR